How to use custom data and implement custom models and metrics#

 • optimizer (str) –

 Optimizer, “ranger”, “sgd”, “adam”, “adamw” or class name of optimizer in torch.optim or pytorch_optimizer.
 Alternatively, a class or function can be passed which takes parameters as first argument and a lr argument (optionally also weight_decay).
-Defaults to “ranger”.
+Defaults to “ranger”, if pytorch_optimizer is installed, otherwise “adam”.

 Create model from dataset and set parameters related to covariates.